kundup/tetricity/README.md

 4. Open a pull request to submit your changes.

 ###  Thank You for Contributing
 Thanks to everyone who has helped develop this project!
-If you'd like to support the project, feel free to donate or be sponsor for me 5$ or more.
+If you'd like to support the project, feel free to [donate here] (https://paypal.me/ihsanktu?country.x=CA&locale.x=en_US) or be sponsor for me 5$ or more.
 Your donations will help improve the project further.

 I appreciate all your contributions! 🧡